How I got my student loans forgiven after 28 years: A teacher’s story

 As a teacher, she wasn’t paid during the summer, so she would often request a forbearance.
 During these pauses, interest grows and is added to the principal when payments restart.

-Snowden-Frost says she struggled to pay for 14 years, which included her loans being transferred in 2010 when the federal government’s system of lending changed; instead of the government guaranteeing her loans, it now owned her debt.
+Snowden-Frost says she struggled to pay for 14 years, including her loans being transferred in 2010 when the federal government’s lending system changed; instead of the government guaranteeing her loans, it now owned her debt.
 She was steered into a forbearance by her student loan servicer shortly thereafter.
 “I figured I’d be stuck with these loans forever, so I figured what’s another year?” she says.

 Over time, her loans tripled.
 She had a 9% interest rate and the monthly payments she made couldn’t touch her balance.
 In 2010, a colleague told her about PSLF.
 She enrolled in income-driven repayment to ensure her payments moving forward would be eligible for future discharge.